Protecting Rail from Unwanted EM Effects

 Fig. 3.
 Example of a rail simulation in Ansys EMC Plus.

 EMA has developed the powerful simulation tool Ansys EMC Plus to help predict and model induction effects on track circuits from overhead power and transmission lines.
-This approach can be used for either planning new lines or modeling existing lines to better understand issues being experienced.
+This approach helps to better understand the issues that new lines or existing lines experience.
 EMC Plus uses Carson’s equations for wires over a homogenous ground.
 EMC Plus stands out from other simulation software because of its ability to model miles of track and lines.

 “We can tell you approximately what those voltages are going to look like and how they relate to the safety thresholds,” Peirano said.
 “We have to make a lot of assumptions when we’re simulating, just approximations to real life, because we can’t model everything explicitly.”